 The following are questions and answers that might help you with your Zoom Room experience.
-This information was created for instructors that were accepted into the pilot program offered in Fall 2017.
 At this time, Zoom is not available University-wide.

 Click on a questions below to see the answer